HCL-TECH-SOFTWARE/digital-experience/index.md

 HCL DX includes a range of tools for managing content and maintaining web and mobile digital experiences.
 Those sites can blend applications and content together in a targeted way according to the users.

-Tools for practitioners include content management, asset management, site building through Design Studio and Site Manager, personalization management, and more.
+Tools for practitioners include content management, asset management, site building through Site Manager, personalization management, and more.

 ## For developers